Finding Expected FrequenciesIn Exercises 7–12, (a) calculate the ... | Study Prep in Pearson+

 Marginal Frequencies

-Marginal frequencies are the sums of the rows or columns in a contingency table, representing the total counts for each category.
-They provide a summary of the data, allowing for a quick understanding of the distribution of each variable independently.
-For example, in the given table, the marginal frequency for the 'Comedy' row is the total number of comedies rented across all age groups.
+Marginal frequencies are the totals of the rows and columns in a contingency table.
+They provide a summary of the data by showing the total counts for each category, allowing for a quick overview of the distribution of responses.
+For example, in the given table, the marginal frequency for males would be the sum of all car types chosen by males.

 Recommended video: